cloudipsp/wordpress/woocommerce/fondy-woocommerce-payment-gateway/README.txt

 * Branded payment form on your website page
 * Customize your checkout window (Some styles)
 * Enable/Disable Pop-up mode
-* Fondy payment gateway easy configuration in WooCommerce – only Merchant ID and Secret Key need to be copied from Fondy Merchant Portal
+* FONDY payment gateway easy configuration in WooCommerce – only Merchant ID and Secret Key need to be copied from FONDY Merchant Portal

 == ALLOWED CURRENCIES ==
 With us, your customers can make purchases in many currencies.
-Fondy payment gateway supports EUR, USD, PLN, GBP, UAH, RUB and +100 other currencies.
+FONDY payment gateway supports EUR, USD, PLN, GBP, UAH, RUB and +100 other currencies.

+== FONDY pricing ==
+* Before 2500 EUR/month
+Card payments:
+1.8% + 0.2€
+Bank transfers:
+1.4% + 0.2 €
+* From 2500 EUR/month
+Card payments:
+1.6% + 0.2€
+Bank transfers:
+1.2% + 0.2 €
+* More 5 000 EUR/month
+INDIVIDUALLY

 == Frequently Asked Questions ==
-Some answers you can find here [FAQ](https://fondy.eu/faq/)
+Some answers you can find here [FAQ](https://fondy.eu/faq/?utm_source=wordpress.org&utm_medium=specials)

 == Installation ==
 1. Upload plug-in directory to the `/wp-content/plugins/` directory
 2. Activate the plug-in through the `Plugins` menu in WordPress
-3. After activation, you can set options from `WooCommerce -> Settings -> Payment (tab "Fondy")
+3. After activation, you can set options from `WooCommerce -> Settings -> Payment (tab "FONDY")

 == Screenshots ==
-1. Fondy options
+1. FONDY options
 2. WooCommerce Checkout page

 == Changelog ==